Zingabopp/BeatSaberModdingTools.Tasks/README.md

 # BeatSaberModdingTools.Tasks
 A set of MSBuild tasks for Beat Saber mods.
 Created for the templates in [Beat Saber Modding Tools](https://github.com/Zingabopp/BeatSaberModdingTools).

-# Tasks
+# Tasks (As of v1.3.0)
 ## CompareVersions
-Compares an assembly and manifest version string, logs an error and optionally fails if they don't match.
+Compares an assembly and manifest version string.
+Logs an error and optionally fails if they don't match.

 Inputs:
 |Name|Type|Required?|Description|